lucasnhn/NVDParser/README.md

 # NVD Parser

 This tool synchronizes a local PostgreSQL database with the latest CVE (Common Vulnerabilities and Exposures) data from the [NIST NVD](https://nvd.nist.gov/).
+Using the data feed version 2.0.
 It supports both one-time updates and continuous syncing to keep your database current.

 This project is not affiliated with or endorsed by NIST or the National Vulnerability Database.